Leandran/Leandran/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Leandran

 A self taught problem solver
-I’m interested in Ruby on Rails and Python development I’m currently learning full stack Java as part of the Microsoft skills initiative (Java, Javascript, Angular, Html ,CSS) I’m looking to collaborate on Rails and Python related projects, however i am open to all other tech stacks mailbox You can reach me via Linkedin: https://www.linkedin.com/in/leandran-moodley/
+interested in Ruby on Rails and Python development.
+I’m currently learning full stack Java as part of the Microsoft skills initiative (Java, Javascript, Angular, Html ,CSS) and looking to collaborate on Rails and Python related projects, however i am open to all other tech stacks mailbox You can reach me via Linkedin: https://www.linkedin.com/in/leandran-moodley/

 ---